Konst-Is/IndexedString/README.md

-# IndexedString - an extension to String that allows you to use an integer subscript
+# IndexedString - an extension for String that allows you to use an integer subscript

 A string in Swift is a collection of extended grapheme clusters, each of which forms one human-readable character.
 In turn, each extended grapheme cluster is a collection of Unicode scalar values.